agraef/midizap/README.md

 - *Transposition*, denoted with the `'` (apostrophe) suffix on an output message, reverses the roles of *q* and *r*, so that the remainder becomes the offset and the quotient the value of the output message.

 - *Value lists*, denoted as lists of numbers separated by commas and enclosed in curly braces, provide a way to describe *discrete mappings* of input to output values.
-To these ends, the remainder value *r* is used as an index into the list to give the corresponding output value, and the last value in the list will be used for any index which runs past the end of the list.
+To these ends, the input value is used as an index into the list to give the corresponding output value, and the last value in the list will be used for any index which runs past the end of the list.
 There are also some convenient shortcuts which let you construct these lists more easily: repetition *a*`:`*b* (denoting *b* consecutive *a*'s) and enumeration *a*`-`*b* (denoting *a*`,`*a*±1`,`...`,`*b*, which ramps either up or down depending on whether *a*<=*b* or *a*>*b*, respectively).

-While we will introduce value lists in a moment, we won't actually use the default modulus or transposition in the present example.
+These are often used in concert.
+While we will introduce value lists in a moment, we won't actually use the default modulus or transposition in this section.
 But they're very convenient in some situations, and we'll get back to them in the following sections.

 Let's return to our example.
 As usual in data translations, you can also specify a step size on the right-hand side to upscale the output value (which is the remainder *r* here):